DanioFiore/DanioFiore/README.md

 - 👋 Hi crew, I’m @DanioFiore, Sofware Developer
 - 💻 I work for SysCo, where we produce dedicated softwares for railway systems!
 - 👀 I’m interested in Blockchain, personal finance and do sport, expecially Kick Boxing
-- 🌱 I’m currently creating an app for personal finance - Money Wizardry 🧙🏼‍♂️
+- 🌱 I’m currently creating an app for personal finance: Money Wizardry 🧙🏼‍♂️ && an AI based app that knows everything about you: Know yourself AI
 - 📫 Email - daniofioredev@gmail.com

 <hr />